filecoin-project/lotus/curiosrc/seal/README.md

-# Lotus-Provider Sealer
+# Curio Sealer

 ## Overview

-The lotus-provider sealer is a collection of harmony tasks and a common poller which implement the sealing functionality of the Filecoin protocol.
+The curio sealer is a collection of harmony tasks and a common poller which implement the sealing functionality of the Filecoin protocol.

 ## Pipeline Tasks